cwi-dis/iotsa/readme.md

 ### iotsaNothing.h

 A module that does nothing.
 Use this as the basis of your own modules.
+Provides a REST

 ### iotsaNtp.h